jordelver/elver.me/uses/index.md

   works, and it has a lot less unix baggage than other shells.

-- My [Dotfiles] are available on GitHub should you be interested in seeing a mess of barely understood Vimscript.
+- My [Dotfiles] are available on GitHub should you be interested in seeing a mess of barely understood Lua and Vimscript.

 ## Web hosting / email

 - My various email accounts are handled by [Fastmail]* after years of Google Mail.
-I'm glad to me free of Google for email.
+I'm glad to be free of Google for email.

 - Saying that, I still use them for my calendaring needs -- _at the moment_ 🤦‍♂️